Francophone Scrabble: The World Championship

 The French Language World Championship or le championnat du monde de Scrabble francophone uses the duplicate format and has been held every year since 1972.
 Two players have won the World Championship five times; Michel Duguet and Christian Pierre.
 The current World Champion (2007) is Antonin Michel of France.
 The elite competition is limited to qualifiers who compete in their national championships.
 Although around 270 take place every year, this is a relatively small field compared to tournaments where more than 1000 people compete.
 Most other tournaments are open to all members of the international federation.

 At The French World Championships, more than one title is distributed.
 There are 5 age categories; cadet (younger than 16) junior (16-18), senior (all players) vermeil (60-69) and diamant (70+).
 There is an official winner of each age category with the winner of the senior category being the overall world champion.
 There are also multiple tournaments; duplicate, duplicate pairs, duplicate blitz (60 seconds per move) and a matchplay Scrabble world cup.
 The match play Scrabble world cup event was introduced in 2006, won by Parfait Mouanda of the Republic of the Congo.
 The competition was played over 3 days and 12 games, with the two finalists playing a best of three series to decide a winner.

 The 2007 championship was won by Amar Diokh of Senegal who beat Frenchman Edouard Lebeau two games to nil in the final.
 The tournament was played over 14 games with a best of three final on the final day.

 Notable players

-Seven players have won the individual duplicate world title more than once:
+Eight players have won the individual duplicate world title more than once: